sdiehl/wiwinwlh/tutorial.md

 **IO**

 Applying ``sequence`` within the [IO context](#io) results in still a different result.
-The function takes a list of IO actions, performs them sequentially, and then returns the list of resulting values in the order sequenced.
+The function takes a list of IO actions, performs them sequentially, and then gives back the list of resulting values in the order sequenced.

 ```haskell
 sequence :: [IO a] -> IO [a]